Skip to main content

 • About an inch or more of liver tissue next to the gallbladder

-If your surgeon feels it's needed and you are healthy enough, the operation may also include removing one or more of the following:
+If your surgeon feels it's needed and you are healthy enough, the operation might also include removing one or more of the following:

 • A larger part of the liver, ranging from a wedge-shaped section of the liver close to the gallbladder (wedge resection) to a whole lobe of the liver (hepatic lobectomy)